adamsilver/forms/manuscript/00-Introduction.md

 **Chapter 3: Control Extras** provides information about how to enhance forms with just a little more effort.

-**Chapter 4: Designing forms** provides the information you need to design and build user friendly forms.
-The mark-up will need a little extra ready for CSS.
+**Chapter 4: Basic Design Rules** provides the information you need to design and build user friendly forms.

-**Chapter 5: Validation design** recommends how you should handle form validation.
+**Chapter 5: Validation Design Rules** provides everything you need to design the behaviour and treatment for when forms go wrong.

 **Chapter 6: Server-side validation** explains the technical information required to assist users in fixing invalid input for those things that cannot be caught be the client for whatever reason.